-For hearings under the formal resolution process, parties can expect the following:
+For hearings under the grievance process, parties can expect the following:

-• The chair explains the procedures and introduces the participants.

-- The chair and/or hearing facilitator then conducts the hearing according to the hearing script.
+- The chair explains the procedures and introduces the participants. - The chair and/or hearing facilitator then conducts the hearing.
 At the hearing, recording, witness logistics, party logistics, curation of documents, separation of the parties, and other administrative elements of the hearing process are managed by a non-voting hearing facilitator.
-The hearing facilitator may attend to: logistics of rooms for various parties/witnesses as they wait; flow of parties/witnesses in and out of the hearing space; ensuring recording and/or virtual conferencing technology is working as intended; copying and distributing materials to participants, as appropriate, etc. - The investigator(s) will then present a summary of the final investigation report, including items that are contested and those that are not, and will be subject to questioning by the hearing panel and the parties.
-Questions must be submitted in writing to the hearing chair at the specified time and the chair will read the questions to the investigator(s) to respond.
-The chair will explain any decision to exclude a question as not relevant, or to reframe it for relevance.
-The investigator(s) will be present during the entire hearing process, but not during deliberations.
+The hearing facilitator may attend to: logistics of rooms for various parties/witnesses as they wait; flow of parties/witnesses in and out of the hearing space; ensuring recording and/or virtual conferencing technology is working as intended; copying and distributing materials to participants, as appropriate, etc. - The investigator(s) will present a summary of the final investigation report, including items that are contested and those that are not, and will be subject to questioning by the hearing panel and the parties and/or parties' advisors (through the hearing panel).
+Questions must be submitted in writing to the hearing chair at the specified time and the chair will determine if the question is relevant and then read the question to the investigator(s) to respond.
+If applicable, the chair will explain any decision to exclude a question as not relevant, or to reframe it for relevance.
+The investigator(s) may be present during the entire hearing process, but not during deliberations.
 Neither the parties nor the hearing panel should ask the investigator(s) their opinions on credibility, recommended findings, or determinations, and the investigators, advisors, and parties will refrain from discussion of or questions about these assessments.
-If such information is introduced, the chair will direct that it be disregarded. - Once the investigator(s) present their report and are questioned, the parties and witnesses may provide relevant information in turn and be subjected to questions from the hearing panel and parties, beginning with the complainant, and then in the order determined by the chair.
-Questions must be submitted in writing to the hearing chair at the specified time and the chair will read the questions to the investigator(s) to respond.
-All questions are subject to a relevance determination by the chair.
-The chair will explain any decision to exclude a question as not relevant, or to reframe it for relevance. - Once all parties have had the opportunity to provide a statement and to answer any questions, the chair will allow the parties to make a final closing statement before closing out the hearing.
+If such information is introduced, the chair will direct that it be disregarded. - Once the investigator(s) present their report and are questioned, the parties and witnesses may provide relevant information in turn and be subjected to questions from the hearing panel and the parties and/or parties' advisors (through the hearing panel), beginning with the complainant, and then in the order determined by the chair.
+Questions must be submitted in writing to the hearing chair at the specified time and the chair will determine if the question is relevant and then read the question to the parties and witnesses to respond.
+If applicable, the chair will explain any decision to exclude a question as not relevant, or to reframe it for relevance.
+Additionally, questions that are unclear or are harassing of the party or witness being questioned may be reframed or excluded by the hearing chair.
+All individuals have the right to refuse to answer any question posed by the hearing panel.
+The hearing panel must not draw an inference about whether SGBM occurred based solely on an individual's refusal to respond to questions during the live hearing.

+• Once all parties have had the opportunity to provide a statement and to answer any questions, the chair will allow the parties to make a final closing statement before closing out the hearing.